Sometimes it might be better for shipping costs to use a local base, but then balance it with our well formulated precision organic amendment pack.

 Amendments

-Mix ingredients thoroughly and wet slowly, allowing for the Peat most to absorb the water, peat most is hydrophobic and takes a while to soak it all up.
+Mix ingredients thoroughly and wet slowly, allowing for the Peat moss to absorb the water, peat moss is hydrophobic and takes a while to soak it all up.
 You can use Yucca extract to aid this process.

 Desired wetness is when you squeeze the soil in your hand and you can just get 1 drop out.